emacsway/emacsway.github.io/_sources/en/django-framework.txt

 Advantages
 ----------

+Django framework is written by the great programming language Python.

 Django has a successful `View <https://docs.djangoproject.com/en/1.11/topics/http/views/>`__, which is a kind of the pattern `Page Controller`_, fairly successful forms and template (if you use `django.template.loaders.cached.Loader <https://docs.djangoproject.com/en/1.11/ref/templates/api/#django.template.loaders.cached.Loader>`_).